youni20/web-desktop-spa/README.md

 ## Code Structure (F8)

-The application is built using a modular architecture with ES6 Classes, ensuring separation of concerns and maintainability.
+The application is architected as a modular Single Page Application (SPA) using modern ES6 JavaScript classes.
+This approach ensures a clean separation of concerns, making the codebase scalable and maintainable.

-*   **`main.js`**: The entry point of the application.
-It initializes the `WindowManager` and `Dock`, registers the applications (`Chat`, `MemoryGame`, `Calculator`), and handles the global clock and search bar logic.
+*   **`main.js`**: This is the application's entry point.
+It orchestrates the initialization of the primary components, specifically the `WindowManager` and the `Dock`.
+It also registers all available applications (Chat, MemoryGame, Calculator) and manages global UI elements like the clock and the status bar search functionality.
-*   **`WindowManager.js`**: The core engine for the desktop environment.
-It manages the list of open windows, handles z-index stacking (bringing focused windows to the front), and coordinates minimize/restore actions.
+*   **`WindowManager.js`**: Acting as the core engine of the desktop environment, this class manages the lifecycle of all window instances.
+It handles complex logic for z-index stacking to ensure the active window is always in the foreground.
+It also coordinates window focus events and handles the logic for minimizing and restoring windows to and from the dock.
-*   **`Window.js`**: Represents a single window instance.
-It encapsulates the DOM structure of a window (header with controls, content area) and handles drag-and-drop logic and button events.
+*   **`Window.js`**: This class encapsulates the DOM structure and behavior of a single window.
+It creates the standard window chrome (header, control buttons, content area) and implements drag-and-drop functionality using mouse events.
+It also handles the specific behaviors for closing and minimizing itself, communicating back to the WindowManager when necessary.
-*   **`Dock.js`**: Manages the bottom bar.
-It differentiates between "Launchers" (which create new app instances) and "Minimized Windows" (which restore existing ones).
+*   **`Dock.js`**: This component manages the application dock at the bottom of the screen.
+It distinguishes between "Launchers" (static icons that open new app instances) and "Running/Minimized" apps (dynamic icons or visuals representing active state).
+It provides visual feedback on hover and manages the event listeners for launching or restoring applications.
-*   **`Chat.js`, `MemoryGame.js`, `Calculator.js`**: These are the application classes.
-Each class encapsulates its own state, UI rendering, and event handling, exposing a root `element` that the `Window` class appends to its content area.
+*   **`Chat.js`**: A self-contained module for the Chat application.
+It manages the WebSocket connection to the server, handles the local state for messages and channels, and renders the chat UI.
+It implements `localStorage` for persistence and provides features like username switching and message history caching.
+*   **`MemoryGame.js`**: Encapsulates the logic for the Memory Match game.
+It manages the grid state, card flipping mechanics, and win conditions.
+It also implements keyboard accessibility features (tab navigation and key press events) to verify specific assignment requirements.
+*   **`Calculator.js`**: A standalone module for the Calculator app.
+It handles the display and button grid generation, as well as the calculation logic.
+It is designed to be completely independent of the rest of the system, demonstrating the flexibility of the windowing architecture.
-*   **`style.css`**: A comprehensive stylesheet handling the "Glassmorphism" theme, CSS variables for colors, and responsive layout rules.
+*   **`style.css`**: A comprehensive stylesheet that defines the visual theme.
+It uses CSS variables for consistent theming and implements the "Glassmorphism" aesthetic through backdrop-filters and translucent backgrounds.

+All modules interact through the central `WindowManager`, which acts as the mediator between the individual apps and the desktop environment.

 ### Class Relationship Diagram